tamachine/multi-tenant-backend/README.md

 ## Slack

-Currently two slack channels are used to send notifications.
+Currently two slack channels are used to send notifications

     #caren-observer
     #nave-intergalactica